Hello Friends,

 “They say a picture is worth a thousand words.
 If only that picture would tell you the whole story.
 As challenges abound, one perfectly imperfect family chooses to Pause, to Breathe, and to Pivot.
 Together their determination is Powered by the Pivot.
 When love and support is Enough.

 Thank you for all who share a review on Amazon.
+I read every one.
 I am choosing to reframe my challenges in effort to focus on Joy, specifically the Unexpected Joys in life.
 I painted the above canvas at the beginning of 2024 adding “When the journey Revealing Unexpected Joy is Enough!
 I feel tremendous joy reading your reviews.
 Thank you for helping me celebrate feeling Powered by the Pivot!
+In addition, please read and share your review of Cleo the Caterpillar CAN Pivot and I AM Cleo.
+My books are a reflection of real life experiences.
+I hope you enjoy and share with others if you think the messages are helpful.
+Thanks so much!

 With peace, love & gratitude,